guardian/climate-data-cli/README.md

 1. Clone this repo
 2. Navigate to the project directory using the command line prompt
-3. Run `mamba env create -p ./.env --file ./environment.yml` to install dependencies in a virtual environment
+3. Run `conda env create --file ./environment.yml` to install dependencies in a virtual environment
-4. Activate the virtual environment: `conda activate ./.env`
+4. Activate the virtual environment: `conda activate climate-data`
 5. Install Python packages `python -m pip install -r requirements.txt`

 ## Development